knowlml/ict4d-playbook/program-areas/libraries-and-maker-spaces.md

 permalink: libraries-and-maker-spaces/
 ---

-<p class="lead">Volunteers help to renovate, build, and support local libraries in their communities.
-These are spaces foster inclusivity, learning and education, creativity, problem solving, and a place for community engagement.</p>
+<p class="lead">Volunteers help to promote, build, renovate, and support local learning in their communities.
+These help to create spaces that foster inclusivity, learning and education, creativity, problem solving, and community engagement.</p>